Midwifery BSc (Hons)

 Midwives enjoy the unique privilege of a career caring for mothers, their babies and the whole family.
 At Worcester you will not only gain the skills and experience needed to become a confident, competent and caring midwife, you will also develop the intellectual tools to help you shape the future direction of the profession by generating new ideas and evaluating innovative ways of working.

-We have Midwifery places available for February 2018 starters - find out more at our next Open Day.
+We still have a few Midwifery places available for February 2018 starters.

 - Successful completion of the programme leads to the dual awards of a BSc Honours degree and professional registration with the Nursing and Midwifery Council